 Certainty of the evidence

 We used standard methods to assess the certainty of the evidence.
 We rated our confidence in the evidence based on factors such as study methods, numbers of participants included in the studies, and consistency of findings across studies.
-Very low-certainty evidence means we are uncertain about the results.
-In the same way, very high-certainty evidence means we are very certain about the results of this review.
+Low-certainty evidence means we are uncertain about the results.
+In the same way, high-certainty evidence means we are very certain about the results of this review.

 This review did not provide any evidence to suggest that early use of anticoagulants is beneficial overall for people with stroke caused by blood clots.
 More research is needed to find out if there are ways to select people with stroke who will benefit most from anticoagulants without suffering the bleeding complications.